Anna Duggar’s Children Raise Their Voices In Song In New Video

 “Anna you are doing such an amazing job with your children!!!
 May God continue to Bless you and your family!!!” stated a second fan.

-“Children making a joyful noise unto the Lord, what a beautiful sound!” said a third Instagam user.
+“Children making a joyful noise unto the Lord, what a beautiful sound!” said a third Instagram user.

 “This made my day.
-Thank you for sharing their sweet voices,” noted a fourth fan.
+Thank you for sharing their sweet voices,” noted a fourth person.

 The children were dressed in adorable outfits.
 On the left was Meredith.
-She wore an adorable green gingham print dress with white sneakers.
+She wore a green gingham-print dress with white sneakers.
 Her hair was styled with a sweet bow atop her head.
-Next to Meredith stood Michael, who wore a green short-sleeved collared shirt and long, tan cargo shorts with sneakers.
-Mackynzie followed.
-She wore a multicolored dress that fell calf-length with white leggings underneath for modesty.
-The dress had short sleeves and her blond hair was fashioned up and away from her face.
+Next to Meredith stood Michael, who wore a green short-sleeved collared shirt and tan cargo shorts.
+Mackynzie was next in a multicolored, short-sleeved, knee-length dress and white leggings for modesty.
+The front of her blond hair was fashioned up and away from her face.
 She wore coordinating ankle-length boots.
-Rounding out the quartet was Marcus, who wore a reddish-hued button-down shirt with a small print atop it.
-He wore a style of shorts similar to his older brother and sneakers.
+Rounding out the quartet was Marcus, who wore a reddish-hued button-down shirt with a small print atop it and shorts similar to his older brother’s.

 Anna has been married to the oldest son in the Duggar family for 12 years.
-She raises her brood in accordance with the couple’s deep religious beliefs, which include modestly dressing and living their lives as a reflection of their convictions.
+She raises her brood in accordance with the couple’s deep religious beliefs, which include dressing modestly and living their lives as a reflection of their convictions.

 The couple has not revealed if their sixth child will be their last.
-Part of the couple’s religious belief system is that they will allow God to determine how many children they will have and will not prevent pregnancy from occurring.
-This is the same conviction Josh’s parents Michelle and Jim Bob Duggar hold, which led the couple to have 19 natural births and one miscarriage.
+Part of the couple’s belief system is that they will allow God to determine how many children they have and will not prevent pregnancy from occurring.
+This is the same conviction Josh’s parents — Michelle and Jim Bob Duggar — hold, which led the couple to have 19 natural births and one miscarriage.